FelixCharotte/HousePredictions/README.md

      ```

 5. **Visit the Website:**
    - Access your site using the public URL of the EC2 instance.
+   - Here is the website link : [Real Estate Price Prediction Website](http://ec2-52-65-223-207.ap-southeast-2.compute.amazonaws.com/)